 - Where are you going to establish your homestead?

 - What does your dream homestead look like?

 - What animals and food do you want to grow?

 When you get it all written out, please share it with me!
 I love sharing ideas about homesteading, because you never know when you will find a new idea to try or a simpler way of doing things.

 And I realize this may not be exactly what advice you were expecting to hear, but the truth is that starting with a well thought out plan will allow you to enjoy your homestead much more than no planning at all.
 [Speaking from experience…]

-If you enjoyed today’s post, be sure to subscribe via email with the below form!
+If you enjoyed today’s post about how to start a homestead, be sure to subscribe via email with the below form and follow me on Pinterest!
 I would love to have you as a part of this community.